sky-uk/client-lib-ios-test-foundation/README.md

  ```

 ### Mock Server Builders
-SkyUITestCase and SkyUTTestCase provided mock server builder to easy the definition of the mock server routes.
-Builder can be accessed using the variable 'httpServerBuilder' defined in SkyUITestCase and SkyUTTestCase.
+SkyUITestCase and SkyUTTestCase provide mock server builder to easy the definition of the mock server routes.
+Builder can be accessed using the variable `httpServerBuilder` defined in SkyUITestCase and SkyUTTestCase.

-#### UI mock server builder
+#### API - UI mock server builder
+Available methods of `httpServerBuilder`:
 ```swift
 func route(_ response: (endpoint: String, statusCode: Int, body: Data, responseTime: UInt32?), on: ((Swifter.HttpRequest) -> Void)? = nil) -> UITestHttpServerBuilder
 ```